 Macro rice

 What makes rice "macro", I hear you ask?
-To answer your question, we need to go back to Japan of the 1920s, where a Japanese philosopher named George Ohsawa (born Nyoichi Sakurazawa) first developed his diet of local wholegrains, fresh vegetables, sea vegetables (seaweeds), beans, nuts and seeds, and the occasional portion of fish, a diet which came to be known as macrobiotics.
+To answer your question, we need to go back to Japan of the 1920s, where a Japanese philosopher named George Ohsawa (born Nyoichi Sakurazawa) first developed his diet of local wholegrains, fresh vegetables, sea vegetables (seaweeds), beans, nuts, and seeds, and the occasional portion of fish, a diet which came to be referred to as "macrobiotics".

 By the late '60s/early '70s (very possibly influenced by John Lennon and Yoko Ono), Western vegetarians had adopted one of its recipes in particular: macro rice.
-Short wholegrain rice, caramelized onions, chopped parsley, and rehydrated arame (a seaweed) were dressed with soy sauce.
+Short-grain, barely polished rice (there's a strict Japanese hierarchy about how much bran is left on the rice after polishing), caramelized onions, chopped parsley, and rehydrated arame (a Japanese seaweed) were dressed with soy sauce.
 Delicious!
 And so wrong.
 True macrobiotics is about eating local wholegrains, local fresh vegetables, and local seaweeds, but hey ho.

-Macro rice was served at Bennett & Luck at least once a week.
+By the 1990s, when it had all but disappeared from memory, macro rice was still being served at Bennett & Luck at least once a week.
 It was one of their signature dishes (along with their dressing and their couscous).
-They served it with cashew nuts.
-I used to make it the way they did until it became difficult to find short wholegrain rice and arame in my local shops, and the price of cashews soared.
+Their version included arame and cashew nuts; it was the most authentic version imaginable.
+I used to make mine the same way they did, until it became difficult to find short-grained wholegrain rice and arame in my local shops, and the price of cashews soared.

 Dried arame: sea vegetable

-Now I make it with brown basmati (which is long grain), broccoli (instead of the seaweed), parsley, and toasted sunflower seeds or pumpkin seeds (usually).
+Now I make it with brown basmati (which is long-grained not short-grained), broccoli (instead of the seaweed), parsley, and toasted sunflower seeds or occasionally pumpkin seeds.
 It's not quite as nice, but it still goes down a treat!

-Today I don't have any parsley, and I discovered my sunflower seeds had turned rancid.
+Today I didn't have any parsley, and I discovered my sunflower seeds had turned rancid.
 Unless you eat a lot of seeds or nuts, it's always best to buy them in small quantities.
-I toast mine lightly in the oven without preheating it (saves gas): sunflower seeds for 11 minutes at 160ºC; pumpkin seeds for 8 1/2 minutes.
-Peanuts (in this case) for 12 minutes.
-All ovens are different, so treat this as a rough guide only.
+I toast mine lightly in the oven without preheating it (saves gas).
 I watch them like a hawk towards the end of the cooking time: because of their high fat content, they can burn so easily.
 If you are planning to eat the rice over a number of days, store the seeds separately and add them at the last moment.

-Macro rice served in a Bennet & Luck salad
+Macro rice served in a Bennett & Luck-style salad

 Serves 4 as an accompaniment.